|

 exchange of possession of the property under a land sales

 contract or any other land trust device.
+Transfer Tax - State or

 local tax payable when title to a property passes from

+one owner to another.
 Treasury Index - An index

 that is used to determine interest rate changes for